 Chronic GVHD is different than acute GVHD.
-Although it can occur at any time, it usually develops later than acute GVHD and can affect more organs and tissues.
+It usually develops later than acute GVHD, typically five-to-six months after your transplant, and can affect more organs and tissues.

 Chronic GVHD occurs most often in patients who:

-• usd cells from an unrelated donor or a donor who was not a perfect match
+- were transplanted with cells from an unrelated donor or from a donor who was not a perfect match

-• were transplanted with stem cells collected from the bloodstream (peripheral blood stem cells) rather than bone marrow or cord blood
+- were transplanted with stem cells collected from the bloodstream rather than bone marrow or cord blood

-• received cells from a female donor who had previously borne children
+- are a male and received cells from a female donor

-• are male and received cells from a female donor
+- received cells from a female donor who previously bore children

 Organs Affected